RU-CS440-SUMMER2018/assignment1/README.md

 ## Implementation

-We implemented an A* Search algorithim that finds an optimal path from start to goal.
+We implemented an A* Search algorithm that finds an optimal path from start to goal.
 You can see the algorithm implemented in the `aStar()` function in `astar.py`.

 `cpp-io.py` calls `search()` in `search.py` passing in appropriate arguments it got from the c++ program. `cpp-io.py` translates and sends `search()`'s return value back to the c++ program. `search()` defines the start and goal nodes, gets the enviornment from the file, calls `aStar()`, and constructs a path list from `aStar()`'s return value.